SMARTS Wellness Resources

 Stroke is the second leading cause of death globally and the number one cause of disability, leaving many dependent on family for physical and financial support.
 While stroke can be devastating, the good news is that it's often preventable.

-Think of it like this: Imagine you’ve bought a brand-new car.
-At 10,000 miles, it’s due for routine maintenance, but work, life, and other priorities keep getting in the way.
+Imagine you've bought a brand-new car.
+At 10,000 miles, it's due for routine maintenance, but work, life, and other priorities keep getting in the way.
 At 15,000 miles, you know you should take it in, but you still push it off.
 Then, at 18,000 miles, your car breaks down because of a preventable issue.
-Most of us wouldn’t let that happen to our car—so why do we neglect routine maintenance on our most important asset: our health?
+Most of us wouldn't let that happen to our car, so why do we neglect routine maintenance on our most important asset: our health?

 As a busy physician, husband, and father of two, I know how easy it is to choose what feels good now: the endless scrolling, the late-night emails, the extra slice of pizza.
 I want balance and wellness, yet I too fall into the trap of quick fixes that slowly chip away at my health.